EmilynnJ/soulseerfreshbase/README.txt

-This is the SoulSeer Lite starter build.
-Deploy via AWS Amplify or S3.
+SoulSeer Lite - fixed version with build configuration for Amplify.